 Overweight.
 Eat a healthy diet and lose the extra pounds.
 You can expect a drop of about 1 mm Hg for every 2 pounds you lose.

 Lack of physical activity.
-Develop and follow a plan to exercise at a moderate level for 150 minutes per week or a vigorous level 75 minutes per week.
+Develop and follow a plan to exercise at a moderate level for 150 minutes per week or a vigorous level of 75 minutes per week.
 In addition, you should do muscle-strengthening exercises at least twice per week.

 Too much salt.
 Am.
 Heart Assoc. suggests a maximum of 2300 mg of sodium per day.

 Too much alcohol.
-Some studies have shown 1 or 2 drinks per day are beneficial but more than that is detrimental.
+Some studies have shown that 1 or 2 drinks per day are beneficial but more than that is detrimental.